mikeshulman/narya/README.md

 dune install
 ```

 This will make the executable `narya` available in a directory such as `~/.opam/5.1.0/bin`, which should be in your `PATH`.
 Alternatively, instead of `dune install` you can also run the executable directly from the `narya/` directory with `dune exec narya`.
-In this case, to pass arguments to the executable, put them after a `--`.
+In this case, to pass flags to the executable, put them after a `--`.
 For instance, `dune exec narya -- test.ny -i` loads the file `test.ny` and then enters interactive mode.

-### Command-line arguments
+### Command-line flags

-The Narya executable accepts at least the following command-line arguments.
+The Narya executable accepts at least the following command-line flags.

 #### Execution behavior